 - Preparation and implementation of Groundwater Quality Management Plans (GQMPs)

-If you need advice on a CUTEP, you should speak with Atma Environmental because sites requiring clean up to the extent practicable require a considerable investment in professional services, so you need an expert with immense experience who can control costs and keep your expenses as low as possible.
+If you need advice on a CUTEP, or any environmental compliance issue, you should speak with Atma Environmental because sites requiring clean up to the extent practicable require a considerable investment in professional services, so you need an expert with immense experience who can control costs and keep your expenses as low as possible.